litongjiangmedai/hms-empathy-ai-2025/README.md

-# MedEcho: Personalized Medical Insights with Cultural Context

 ![Dashboard Screenshot](assets/dashboard_1.png)

-Great!
-Here's an updated README that reflects this as a **capstone project** for the **Bioethics Master's Program at Harvard Medical School**, with emphasis on ethics, AI, and patient-centered care.
+a **capstone project** for the **Bioethics Master's Program at Harvard Medical School**, with emphasis on ethics, AI, and patient-centered care.

 ---

-# Empathy-AI: AI and Medical Empathy for Ethical Shared Decision-Making
+#  AI and Medical Empathy for Ethical Shared Decision-Making
  **Capstone Project – Master of Bioethics, Harvard Medical School**
+mentee: Sydney Collins
+mentor: Litong Jiang
 ---

 ## Overview